-If your dehydrator experiences a problem, first refer to the Troubleshooting Guide located in this manual.
+If your dehydrator experiences a problem, first refer to the Troubleshooting Guide on page 15.
 This page contains numerous tips for diagnosing and solving common problems.
 If the solution cannot be found there, contact the dealer or distributor where you purchased the unit and request additional assistance or arrange for repair service.